ar-fi/syncmount/README.md

 * scan and account already mounted partitions/volumes upon startup (option)
 * mount attached USB partitions/volumes upon startup (option)
 * cross-compile instructions
-* prebuilt packages
+* pre-built packages

 ## Contribution

-You're free to issue pull-requests, while it is not guaranteed to be revised in
+You're free to issue pull-requests, while it is not guaranteed to be revised in fixed time